Nuix/discover-extension-sdk/AuthWithJWTs.md

 1. __Send `Ringtail.Context.externalAuthToken` to your web server during initialization.__ Once initialized, the UI extension SDK provides the signed JWT to your UI extension through its global context.
 Send it to your web server to validate the JWT signature against the `privateKey` provided in step 1.

-1. __Create a user session from claims in the JWT.__ The JWT provided by Ringtail includes the below claims and should be sufficient to construct a user session in the UI extension system.
+1. __Create a user session from claims in the JWT.__ The JWT provided by Ringtail includes the below claims.
+Use them to construct a user session in your external system.

 ## JWT Claims
 These are the same values available in the client SDK via  `Ringtail.Context`, though they are structured slighly differently.
 All claims in the provided JWT will present as strings for compatibility with .NET [ClaimsIdentity](https://msdn.microsoft.com/en-us/library/system.security.claims.claimsidentity(v=vs.110).aspx), but their source types are documented below for reference.